 Final Thoughts on How to Recycle

-Recycling helps to conserve energy, for example, aluminum and steel manufactured from recycled materials use 95% and 70% less energy than making it from scratch.
+Recycling helps to conserve energy; for example, aluminum and steel manufactured from recycled materials use 95% and 70% less energy than making it from scratch.